chigivera/chigivera/README.md

 ![Header](./github-header-image.png)
 ## Hi there 👋

-I'm using HTML, CSS, and JavaScript to make websites dance. 🕺🏽
+I am a Full Stack Developper and Data analyst, I love playing with code to make creative and innovative solutions.

 **I love working with**